WHAT IS IT?

 HOW DO I USE IT?

 Place your F-PAC inside any air or weather tight bulk storage bin, box, bucket, tote, or container.
 Where you put it inside the container is not critical.
-Use one F-PAC for 5-10 gallon sized containers and two or three F-PACs for larger containers.
-Recharge in a food dehydrator once the desiccant is no longer bright orange.
+Use one F-PAC for 5-10 gallon sized containers and two or three of them for larger containers.

 WHY IS DRY FILAMENT IMPORTANT?